Protein-Interactions/BolognaMaster/practicals/tutorial_on_docking_results_using_chimera.md

 This opens the ```Distances``` panel of ```Structure Measurements``` which is a table of distance monitors (measurements that update if there are changes).
 Distance monitors are saved in sessions.

-Distance monitors can be created in several ways:
+Distance monitors can be created as follows:

 1) Selecting exactly two atoms, then clicking the Create button on the dialog.
 With default mouse settings, two atoms can be picked (selected from the graphics window) by Ctrl-clicking the first and Shift-Ctrl-clicking the second.<br>
-2) Doubleclick-picking an atom when one other atom is already selected, then choosing Show Distance from the resulting context menu.<br>
-3) Doubleclick-picking an atom when 0 or >3 other atoms are already selected, then choosing Show Distances to Nearby Residues from the resulting context menu.<br>
-4) Using the distance command (see below).
+2) Using the distance command (see below, section on how to work with the command line).

 ## Models and model status